The Spoken Art @ Kerrytown Concert House

 Saturday, November 5, 2022, 1:00 - 3:00 pm

 Keynote Speaker: Dr. Stephen Ward, Associate Professor of Afroamerican and African Studies, University of Michigan

 Click here to register for this free event.
 Free parking is available on the side streets.
 There is one handicap space in the back where the ramp is located.

 Part I - INTERGENERATIONAL DIALOGUE ON THE GREAT MIGRATION

 Bethel AME Church, 900 John A. Woods Drive, Ann Arbor, Michigan

 The community is invited to a historical and intergenerational presentation on the African American Great Migration experience.
-Keynote speaker: Professor Angela D. Dillard, Chair of the History Department at the University of Michigan.
+Keynote speaker: Associate Professor Matthew Countryman.
 This event is free and open to the public and registration is encouraged A virtual option is available, the zoom link will be sent to those who register here or call 734-998-7409.